How we can help you

 Step 8: Do a Trial Run

 If you are hiring a virtual assistant through an agency, a trial run is particularly easy.
-Agencies often allow you to work with a virtual assistant for a few tasks and, if you’re unhappy with the results, you can change to someone else immediately.
-If you use a freelance platform or job site, though, you will be back to square one — unless, of course, you have a few backup candidates in mind.
+Agencies often allow you to work with a virtual assistant for a few tasks.
+If you’re unhappy with the results, you can change to someone else immediately.
+If you use a freelance platform or job site, though, you’ll be back to square one — unless, of course, you have a few backup candidates in mind.

 After you hire a virtual assistant, it’s important to have realistic expectations.
 There will be a learning curve at the start while the VA adapts to your working style.
 As time goes on, though, you should expect to see improvements until the work you are receiving is perfect — or close enough.